-This program has a statutory non-Federal matching requirement, with potential exceptions for small and rural area ports.
+This program has a statutory non-federal matching requirement, with potential exceptions for small and rural area ports.
 Applicants should review 46 USC sections 54301(a)(8) and 54301(b) for more information on these cost-share requirements before submitting requests for funding.
 Note that recipients are also required to comply with reviews and audits from the Department of Transportation.

-Additionally, these projects may be subject to various Federal requirements such as Buy America and the National Environmental Policy Act.
-The Committee strongly encourages Members' offices and potential funding recipients to reach out to their local port authorities and the Maritime Administration's Gateway Offices to help determine the eligibility and viability of projects.
+Additionally, these projects must comply with federal requirements such as Buy America and the National Environmental Policy Act.
+The Committee strongly encourages Member offices and potential funding recipients to reach out to their local port authorities to help determine the eligibility and viability of projects.

 For each Port Infrastructure Development Program project request, Members will need to provide specific information through the electronic submission process.
-The database will include the questions below to assist the Subcommittee in vetting and selecting projects.
+The database will include the questions below to assist the subcommittee in vetting and selecting projects.

-Demonstration of community support for a project is crucial for determining whether it should receive funding.
+Demonstration of Community Support: Demonstration of community support for a project is crucial for determining whether it should receive funding.
 Projects must have substantial evidence of community support to be considered for funding.
 Community support documentation can include letters from elected officials and community groups, local transportation or community development plans, publications (including news articles), and any other documents that demonstrate public support for the project.